My name is Eckart Fischer. I was born in 1967 in Frankfurt/Main Germany.

 Curiosity, Curiosity, Curiosity

 The driver for my lifelong learning is curiosity.
 For many years I wasn’t a good student, but I was absolutely curious.
-An excerpt of what I taught myself during or right after school: Spanish, French, juggling and unicycling, shorthand, trombone, accordion, guitar, touch typing system (typing with 10 fingers), website programming and the no longer used morse alphabet.
+An excerpt of what I taught myself during or right after school: Spanish, French, juggling and unicycling, shorthand, trombone, accordion, guitar, website programming and the no longer used morse alphabet.

 My curiosity hasn’t decreased since then: I always worked in positions where new knowledge had to be built up.
 Again: My zone!

 Also my zone: IT.
 To be honest, I had my highest highs and lowest lows with it.
 I had my first encounter with IT during my year at a US high school in 1984/85: I signed up for a computer programming class.
 The programming language was BASIC.
 I thought I was very talented in programming due to the great teacher we had.
 When I returned to Germany and joined a PASCAL programming group at school, I thought I was a total idiot.
 I quit the class after three weeks.
 An unforgettable experience what difference good and bad methodology can do on the learner’s side…